Lommix/lommix_ui/README.md

 [WIP][MVP]

 `Html`/`Xml` ui syntax parser & builder.
 Create reusable component templates in plain `Html`/`Xml`.
+Use Attributes to describe style.
 Enjoy hot reloading, autocomplete, formatting and linting (schema.xsd).

 Because there is nothing worse than waiting on compilation.